Geoff Stults: Early life

-Stults was born in Detroit, Michigan and raised in Green Mountain Falls, Colorado.
+Stults grew up in Green Mountain Falls, Colorado.
 His brother is actor George Stults.
 He graduated from Manitou Springs High School.
-He moved to Los Angeles, and began to perform in the college theater productions while attending Whittier College, in Whittier, California where he also played football.
+He moved to Los Angeles, and began to perform in the college theater productions while attending Whittier College, in Whittier, California, where he also played football.

 Career

 Football career

-He played professional American Football in the Austrian Football League as a wide receiver for the Klosterneuburg Mercenaries (now known as the Danube Dragons).
+He played professional American football in the Austrian Football League as a wide receiver for the Klosterneuburg Mercenaries (now known as the Danube Dragons).

 Acting career

 Stults started his acting career at the age of seven by doing commercials alongside his brother George.
 He appeared on Everybody Loves Raymond as a mailman in the episode "What's with Robert?"
 He landed his first major role in 2002 as Ben Kinkirk, a fireman at the department in which Mary Camden was training and Mary's soon-to-be new love interest, on the show 7th Heaven.
 The role of Ben's brother, Kevin Kinkirk, was portrayed by George Stults, his real life brother.
 Stults portrayed Eddie Latekka for two seasons on the popular ABC drama series October Road.

-His first major film role came in 2004, when he played the male lead in the female action-comedy D.E.B.S., where he met his future co-star on The Finder, Michael Clarke Duncan.
-Since then, Stults has had small but memorable roles in Wedding Crashers and The Break-Up, as well as larger roles in The Express: The Ernie Davis Story, She's Out Of My League and L!fe Happens.
+His first major film role came in 2004, when he played the male lead in the female action-comedy D.E.B.S. (where he met his future co-star on The Finder, Michael Clarke Duncan).

+Since then, Stults has had memorable roles in the hit movies Wedding Crashers and The Break-Up, as well as the films The Express: The Ernie Davis Story, She's Out Of My League, and L!fe Happens.

 In 2010, Stults played Dan (an amalgamation of the book's popular characters El Bingeroso/PWJ/GoldenBoy) in the film adaptation of I Hope They Serve Beer In Hell.
 He starred in the short-lived ABC television series Happy Town and appeared on How I Met Your Mother.

 At the 2011 network upfronts, Fox announced that it picked up the Bones spin-off, The Finder, starring Stults in the lead role of Walter Sherman (a.k.a.
 The Finder), an Iraq war veteran who, after a brain injury from an exploding IED, was left with the extraordinary skill of finding anybody or anything.
 The show co-starred Duncan, Mercedes Masohn, and Maddie Hasson.
 It premiered January 12, 2012, as a mid-season replacement for Bones.
 The show was canceled and the final episode aired on May 11, 2012.

+He went on to star as Sgt.
+Pete Hill on Enlisted.

-Stults later guest starred in Stargirl as Courtney Whitmore's father Sam Kurtis.
+Stults later guest starred on Stargirl as Courtney Whitmore's father Sam Kurtis.

+He also played the recurring role of Mitch in the hit Netflix series Grace and Frankie.

+Most recently, he played Mark McCullough (opposite Reese Witherspoon) on Little Fires Everywhere, Marco Strzalkowski (opposite Kate Beckinsale) on Guilty Party, and Jake Davis (opposite Jennifer Garner) on The Last Thing He Told Me.

+Recent film roles include Only the Brave, 12 Strong, and Sierra Burgess Is a Loser.